AlexLZM/Heart-Disease-Prediction/README.md

 #### Conclusion
 Randomized hyperparameter search and bayesian optimization search are very useful to find decent hyperparameters quickly.

 Tree ensembles are effective in tabular data prediction as it has plenty of mearsures to reduce overfit.
 And thet worked as expected in this project.
-Well-tuned Gradient Boost Machine works best in this case.

 The final model is decent to help doctors to diagnose if a patient has heart disease or not.
 And it shows that CP (chest pain type) and EXANG (exercise induced angina (1 = yes; 0 = no)) are the first 2 important factors in the diagnosis.